Please, Log me here on QRZ.com

 Equipment as follows:

-For 2m/70cm a dual band Arrow J pole and homebrew Copper pipe "J" pole
+For 2m/70cm base a dual band Tram 1481, and for backup a homebrew Copper pipe J pole

 I also hold a GMRS license (WQLG268)

-I am the current President of the Walton County Amateur Radio Club.
+I am the Former President of the Walton County Amateur Radio Club.
 WF4X.COM